harmoniqs/.github/profile/README.md

 ### 🤖 → ⚛️ &nbsp;Why robotics?

-Robotic arms and quantum gates share a deep structure: both require steering a dynamical system along an optimal path.
+Robotics and quantum gates both share a deep structure.
+They both require steering a dynamical system along an optimal path.
 We port industry-tested trajectory optimization methods from robotics into quantum control.

 </td>
 <td width="50%">